zbalkan/BenchmarkTreeOptimization/README.md

 * MMAP achieves the **fastest lookup performance**.
 * MMAP does **not increase GC pressure** compared to the in-memory version.
 * Lookup performance is dominated by traversal, not deserialization.
-* C# version of the DNS-optimized QP trie by Tony Finch <dot@dotat.at> serems to be faster, with the optimizations to minimize allocations, etc.
+* C# version of the DNS-optimized QP trie by Tony Finch <dot@dotat.at> seems to be faster, with the optimizations to minimize allocations, etc.

 ---